GiacomoPatella/CV/README.md

 <br />
 ## SKILLS
 ---
+* HTML5, ERB and Haml
+* CSS3, Sass and Bootstrap 3
+* JavaScript, jQuery and CoffeeScript
+* Version control with git and GitHub
 * Agile values, principles and practice
 * Object­ oriented principles and design
 * Test­ driven development